NO COLD VIBES! Alia Bhatt & Katrina Kaif CHILL With At Star Screen Awards 2018 [PIC]

 Ranveer Left Deepika Emotional

-Ranveer Singh, who won the best actor award for Padmaavat thanked his wife, Deepika Padukone for her love and support and left her quite emotional!
+Ranveer Singh, who won the Best Actor award for Padmaavat thanked his wife, Deepika Padukone for her love and support and left her quite emotional!

 The Stree Trio